 • Provide the opportunity to make an informed career choice.

-The one-month clerkship in family medicine is essentially at l’Hôpital Anna-Laberge.
-Students may also do some half-days at the Family Medicine Unit.
+The one-month clerkship in family medicine is essentially done at l’Hôpital Anna-Laberge.
+Students may also do some half-days at the FMU.

-Equipped with among the most advanced and most comprehensive computerized patient files in Quebec, the CSSS Jardins-Roussillon makes information technology its backbone.
-Students will be introduced to the real life of a family doctor, as involved with each of their patients as in their community.
+Equipped with comprehensive computerized patient files software (Hélios for the Hospital and Myle for the GMF-U), the Unit makes information technology its backbone.
+Students will be introduced to the real-life of a family doctor, as involved with each of their patients as in their community.

 The course includes exposure, among others, to palliative care, emergencies, geriatrics, inpatient acute care and other circumstances deemed appropriate by the supervisor.
 Students in family medicine will find a unique opportunity for interdisciplinary training in an atmosphere of friendliness and respect.

 • 16 residents (8 R1s and 8 R2s)